 We recommend that candidates devote some time to improving their legal English writing skills to prepare for this assessment.

 The duration of the SQE legal writing is quite short, and there is a lot to consider and apply in terms of legal writing format and content.

 You should study the SRA legal writing style guide and review good and bad legal writing examples, and you can also explore the various legal writing courses online to further hone your skills.

 Good legal writing is an important quality in real-life practice.
 You will need to know how to write a legal opinion or legal memo throughout your career, so it is worth investing in this for your own professional development.

-Our Smart training service is designed to work around your schedule and budget and teach you all you need to know about how to write a legal response in an exam scenario.
+Our SQE2 prep is designed to work around your schedule and budget and teach you all you need to know about how to write a legal response in an exam scenario.

 Smart Mock Station

-The best way to learn and internalise knowledge is to practice as much as possible and avail of expert feedback and advice.
+The best way to learn and internalise knowledge is to practice SQE2 mock stations as much as possible and avail of expert feedback and advice.
+See PRICES & PACKAGES

-Our training platform, where all SQE mock simulations are conducted, is a unique online course offering which is designed to support candidates in all stages of preparation for the final SQE assessment.
+Our training platform, where all SQE mock simulations are conducted, is a unique online course offering which is designed to support candidates, especially foreign lawyers, in all stages of preparation for the final SQE assessment.